 - The Fine Arts Center seats up to 265.

 - The All Purpose Room seats up to 80 and has an attached kitchenette.

 - The Margaret McCourt Conference Room seats up to 25.

 - Seating capacities will vary depending on furniture and equipment needs.

 When booking a room, please specify the tables, chairs, and equipment that you require and how they should be arranged.
 Options appear on the booking form.
 A confirmation of your online booking will be sent to you.
 The room is not reserved until you receive a confirmation.
 To reserve a room, you must first carefully read and agree to follow the Library’s Meeting Room Use Policy.
 Click on “Accept” after you agree to the policy.
-This will allow you to enter the booking calendar.
+This will allow you to enter the online booking page.
 A confirmation of your on-line booking will be sent.
 Room is not reserved until you receive confirmation.

 AUTHORIZED BY: Board of Trustees DATE OF LAST REVIEW OR REVISION: April 16, 2014

 The McMillan Library recognizes that community groups sponsor programs which are consistent with the educational and cultural goals of the Library and consequently, the Library encourages public use of our meeting room facilities.
 However, the McMillan Memorial Library also offers a variety of programs for people of all ages as an integral part of its service to the public.
 Therefore, Library-sponsored programs have priority over outside group uses of the library meeting rooms.

 The Library has three meeting rooms that are available for public use: the Fine Arts Center, which offers fixed seating for up to 265 persons in a theater setting; the All Purpose Room, which offers flexible seating arrangements for up to 100 persons; and the Margaret McCourt Conference Room, which will accommodate 25 persons.

 3.1 Permissible Uses